Max Pieces per Route – Plan Routes with Pieces Optimization Constraint

-With Route4Me’s Pieces Advanced Constraint, you can effortlessly account for the number of all pieces/items that must be reconciled at each stop of all your routes with just a touch of a button.
-When planning and driving your routes, Route4Me enables you to track the dynamic number of pieces loaded on or unloaded from your fleet so that you can always be aware of the current carrying capacity of your vehicles.
-Whenever your drivers have to visit and service multiple stops of different types, you can make sure that your vehicles always have enough space onboard and the right number of items is delivered or picked up at the customers’ locations.
-Moreover, with Route4Me’s near real-time data synchronization, managers and dispatchers back at the office can make changes to the number of items associated with any order, and the drivers who are out in the field can receive instant live updates on their mobile devices using Route4Me’s Android and iOS apps.
+With Route4Me’s Pieces Advanced Constraint, you can effortlessly account for the max number of packages per vehicle that must be reconciled at each stop of all your routes with just a touch of a button.
+When you plan and drive multi stop routes, Route4Me dynamic routing software enables you to track the dynamic number of pieces loaded on or unloaded from your fleet vehicles so that you can always be aware of the current carrying capacity of your vehicles.
+Whenever your delivery drivers have to visit and service multiple stops of different types, you can make sure that your vehicles always have enough space onboard and the right number of items is delivered or picked up at the customers’ locations.
+Moreover, with Route4Me’s near real-time data synchronization, managers and dispatchers back at the office can make changes to the number of items associated with any order, and the delivery drivers who are out in the field can receive instant live updates on their mobile devices using Route4Me’s Android and iOS Route Planner apps.

 After that, adjust the following route optimization settings:

 - Go to the Optimization tab;